Sumner's Virtual Flights

 From Russia via North Pole to Greenland, Canada, USA

-Continuing my flight from Russia and on the final few legs toward home... over the North Pole to Greenland, then Canada, and finally returned home to Denver.
+Continuing my flight from Russia and on the final few legs toward home... over the North Pole to Greenland, then Canada, and finally returning home to Denver.

 BGTL - Over the North Pole to Pituffik Space Base, Thule, Greenland.
 My compass heading, which had been constantly changing, while I followed the direct path between airports, flipped rapidly from a north-northeast heading, to a south-southeast heading, as I crossed the top of the globe.